Zoe Cruz: Early life and education

 Cruz was born Zoe Papadimitriou in Greece.
-At the age of 14, Zoe and her parents moved to Massachusetts, United States.
-She graduated from Harvard University magna cum laude with a B.A. in Romance Languages & Literatures in 1977 and earned a MBA from Harvard Business School in 1982.
+At the age of 14, she and her parents moved to Massachusetts, United States.
+She graduated from Harvard University magna cum laude with a B.A. in Romance Languages & Literatures in 1977 and earned an MBA from Harvard Business School in 1982.

 Cruz is fluent in Greek, English, Spanish and French.

 Career

 In 1982, after graduating from business school and becoming a mother, Cruz was recruited by Morgan Stanley and had a 25-year tenure at the firm.
-She became a vice president in 1986, a Principal in 1988 and a managing director in 1990.
+She became a vice president in 1986, a Principal in 1988, and a managing director in 1990.
 From 2000 to 2005, she held the position of global Head of Fixed Income, Commodities and Foreign Exchange.
 She was appointed co-president on February 9, 2006.

 In 2006, she was on the list of Forbes' 100 Most Powerful Women of the World and ranked in the #10 spot.

-On November 29, 2007, Morgan Stanley announced that Zoe Cruz was resigning as co-president of the firm and that she would retire immediately.
+On November 29, 2007, Morgan Stanley announced that Cruz was resigning as co-president of the firm and that she would retire immediately.

 Following Morgan Stanley, Cruz was on the board of trustees for the Harlem Children’s Zone, a nonprofit providing education and social service programs for children in New York.
 She also served on the Harvard College Dean’s Council, the board of directors for the Lincoln Center and as a full committee member for New York-Presbyterian Hospital.

 Cruz also sat on the advisory board at Ondra Partners, an independent financial advisory firm founded in 2008.

-In 2009, Cruz started hedge fund Vorás Capital Management, a macro and credit fund.
+In 2009, Cruz started hedge fund Vorás Capital Management, a macro, and credit fund.
 The firm was converted into EOZ Global, a single family office that invests in startups, in 2012.
 EOZ Global’s holdings span a number of industries, including biotech and manufacturing.

 Cruz was appointed as a member of the Bowdoin College Investment Committee in 2012 and remains on the committee today.